 - Severe material deprivation

 A person is considered poor or socially excluded when he meets one of these three conditions.
-Measured on the basis of this composite indicator EU2020, 12.9% of the Flemish population lived in families at risk of poverty or social exclusion in 2018, and nearly 1% of the Flemish population fulfilled simultaneously all three conditions ( EU-SILC Statbel, adapted by Statistiek Vlaanderen Statistics Flanders, 2018).
-Flanders scores very well in comparison with other European regions and scores also significantly better than the Walloon Region (26,2% of the population lives in families at risk of poverty or social exclusion) and the Brussels-Capital Region (38,0%).
+Measured on the basis of this composite indicator EU2020, 13.2% of the Flemish population lived in families at risk of poverty or social exclusion in 2019 (EU-SILC Statbel, adapted by Statistiek Vlaanderen, Statistics Flanders, 2020).
+Flanders scores very well in comparison with other European regions and scores also significantly better than the Walloon Region (24.6% of the population lives in families at risk of poverty or social exclusion) and the Brussels-Capital Region (37.8%).

 In addition, it is also relevant to look at the individual indicators:

-- 10,4% of the people living in the Flemish region in 2018 in households with an income below the Belgian poverty threshold.
-In recent years, the proportion of people below the poverty risk threshold remained stable; limited fluctuations are not statistically significant (Statistics Flanders, 2019)
+- 9.8% of the people in the Flemish region in 2019 live in households with an income below the Belgian poverty threshold.
+In recent years, the proportion of people below the poverty risk threshold remained stable; limited fluctuations are not statistically significant (Statistics Flanders, 2020).

-- 7% of the Flemish people live in households with a very low work intensity.
+- 7.4% of the Flemish people live in households with a very low work intensity.
 The share of people living in households with very low work intensity decreased significantly between 2016 and 2019 (Statistics Flanders, 2020).

 For each of these three indicators, the proportions are significantly lower in the Flemish region than in the Walloon and the Brussels-Capital-Region.

 The at-risk-of-poverty rate used to be higher among elderly people, but the gap with the other age groups has declined sharply since 2006.
-In the age groups 0 to 15 year and 16 to 24 year 14% lives in a family at risk of poverty in 2019 and in the age group 16 to 24 year 16% lives in an at-risk family.
+In the age groups 0 to 15 year 14% lives in a family at risk of poverty in 2019 and in the age group 16 to 24 year 16% lives in an at-risk family.
 The at-risk rate among people aged 65 or older is 13% (Statistics Flanders, 2020).